missionpinball/mpf-docs/hardware/spike/connection.rst

 .. note::  If you're using a Raspberry Pi, you can use its built-in serial pins and don't need a USB-to-serial adapter.

-Connect the USB serial adapter to the DBG0 header (CN2) on the SPIKE CPU node.
+Connect the USB serial adapter to the DBGU header (CN2) on the SPIKE CPU node.

 Pins are marked GND, RX, TX.
 You do not need more than these.